miketry0313/APM_interface/README.md

 roscopter
 =========
-This is a modified interface of [roscopter][1].
+This is a modified interface of [roscopter][1] and https://github.com/cberzan/roscopter.
 Tested with ROS Indigo.

 Building
 --------